Table Of Contents:

 An employee shall submit to a drug test if there is evidence that the employee may have caused or contributed to an on-duty accident or harm resulting in death or injury requiring immediate medical attention.

-Washington Marijuana Laws and Drug Testing 2021
+Washington MMJ Laws and Drug Testing 2021

 Washington Newborn Drug Testing Laws